 Income tax deduction

-Those looking to save tax this fiscal year will have definitely looked into the popular Section 80C of the Income Tax Act, to claim Rs 1.50 lakh from total income.
+Those looking to save tax this fiscal year will have definitely looked into the popular Section 80C of the Income Tax Act, to claim INR 1.50 lakh from total income.
 There is also a Section 80G offering tax-saving provisions for charity.
-Section 80G enables tax exemptions for everyone – individuals, Hindu Undivided Families, companies, or partnership firms.
-It is also applicable to Non-Residential Indians, making it a highly attractive investment option.
+Section 80G enables tax exemptions for everyone – Individuals, Hindu Undivided Families, Companies and Partnership Firms.
+It is also applicable to Non-Residential Indians, making it a highly attractive tax-saving option along with charity.

 Mode of payment

-Taxpayers can claim deduction under Section 80G if their donation is made through cheque, draft or cash.
-While one can donate to NGO any amount, donation deduction is only available for cash donation that does not exceed Rs.
-10,000.
-Donations material like food material, clothes, medicines etc. are not valid for Section 80G deduction claims.
-However, FY18 onwards, cash donations exceeding Rs 2000 are not be allowed as deduction.
+Taxpayers can claim deduction under Section 80G if their donation is made through cheque, draft, cash or online.
+Deduction under Section 80G is available for cash donation* that does not exceed Rs.2,000.
 This therefore makes it imperative to use cheque or online donation to qualify as deduction, aligned to the government’s vision for cashless economy and transparency.

 Join us in making a lasting impact!